wojciech-dron/DotnetAiApp/readme.md

 ## Pre-requisites

 Ollama is required to enable ai features.
+Alternatively, you can use OpenAI-compatible services.

-### Or install
+### Using Ollama

 Install ollama from [official website](https://ollama.com/download), then:.